degatedev/protocols/packages/loopring_v3/DESIGN.md

 Withdrawal {
   exchange (160bit)
   accountID (32bit)
-  tokenID (16bit)
+  tokenID (32bit)
   amount (96bit)
-  feeTokenID (16bit)
+  feeTokenID (32bit)
   fee (96bit)
   onchainDataHash (160bit)
   validUntil (32bit)
   nonce (32bit)
+  useAppKey (1bit)
 }
 ```

-This data is hashed using Poseidon/t10f6p53 in the sequence given above.
+This data is hashed using Poseidon/t11f6p53 in the sequence given above.
 The hash is signed by the account owner using the private key associated with the public key stored in `account[accountID]`.

 `onchainDataHash` contains extra data not directly used in the circuit and is calculated as follows: